 What is the SIPOC diagram?

-- Suppliers – Provides input into a process.
+- Suppliers – Provide input into a process.

-- Inputs – What goes into the process.
-(Resources like raw material)
+- Inputs – What goes into the process?
+(Resources like raw materials)

 - Process – Steps that convert inputs into the final outputs.

 - Outputs – End product or service that comes out of the process.

 - Customers – Who receives the final process outputs?

 This tool is useful to gather all the team members and leadership on the same page to understand the customer requirements and the business process for continuous improvement.
 It helps the team to better see and understand all the important factors that affect the process behavior and overall performance of the process.

 This diagram has a lot of applications but the most popular one is in the problem-solving and process improvement work.
 As we know SIPOC diagram provides a high-level overview of the process, it can be used to explain any business process to the people as well as helps to identify problematic areas in the process.